Sarthak2143/Flaskblog/README.md

 # Python(Flask) blog application

-A blog application written in python with the help of `flask` framework with multiple functionalities, app is like Twitter where various users can post anything.
+A responsive blog application written in python with the help of `flask` framework with multiple functionalities, app is like Twitter where various users can post anything.

 ## Features: